Xilinx/AI-Engine-Test-Harness/docs/src/step_by_step_example.rst

 Unused PLIOs
 ------------

-Because this example does not use all the available PLIOs implemented in the test harness, we need to put an additional dummy graph to occupy all unused PLIOs.
+Because this example does not use up the available PLIOs implemented in the test harness, we need to put an additional dummy graph to occupy all unused PLIOs.
 For this purpose, the ``occupyUnusedPLIO`` helper class is instantiated in the :url_to_repo:`examples/vck190/super-sampling-rate-fir/SingleKernel/aie/graph.cpp` file.
 The template parameters indicate number of used input and output PLIOs, and the constructor parameters indicate the names of used input and output PLIOs.

 .. code-block:: c++